 - 1. The school's primary educational objective must be to prepare students for entrance or advancement in one or more occupations requiring technical or career-oriented competencies and skills.
-Educational objectives must be career oriented and provide graduates with the necessary competencies, skills, and level of education for employment in their fields of study.
-A school must ensure that all required courses are available to enable students to complete their programs of study. - 2.
-A school may have secondary educational objectives other than those described above (e.g., a GED preparation course, refresher training course, avocational courses, continuing education courses, etc.); however, any such educational objectives may not have greater priority within the school's mission and operations than its career-oriented educational objective.
+Educational objectives must be career oriented and provide graduates with the necessary competencies, skills, and level of education for employment or advancement in their fields of study. - 2.
+A school may have secondary educational objectives other than those described above (e.g., a GED preparation course, refresher training course, avocational courses, continuing education courses, etc.).
 The inclusion of courses with secondary educational objectives as within the school's institutional scope of accreditation is at the option of the institution. - 3.
-A school may enter into consortium or partnership agreements where a portion of a program is offered by an entity other than the institution in accordance with these Rules and Substantive Standards. - 4.
+A school may enter into consortium or partnership agreements where a portion of a program is offered by or at an entity other than the ACCSC-accredited institution in accordance with these Rules and Substantive Standards. - 4.
 A school may enter into contractual arrangements with business, industry, or government agencies for group training purposes. - 5.
 Regardless of any consortium/partnership agreement or contractual arrangement, only programs or courses that have been recognized or approved in accordance with accrediting requirements may be represented as being within the scope of the school's institutional accreditation.